JOIN THE SCOTLAND COMMITTEE

 • Keeping abreast of new developments in payments and salaries in the publishing industry

-Fill out this form to submit your application for the SYP Scotland Communications Officer Position.
-This role will be open until 5th October 2025, and the successful applicant will be notified in the following weeks.
+Fill out this form to submit your application to join the SYP Scotland Committee.
+This role will be open until May 15th 2026, and the successful applicants will be notified in the following weeks.

 "*" indicates required fields